Campeonato Carioca: Professional era

-After 1975

 On March 15, 1975, Rio de Janeiro and Guanabara states merged under the name of Rio de Janeiro.

 On September 29, 1978, Federação de Futebol do Estado do Rio de Janeiro (Rio de Janeiro State Football Federation) (FERJ), was founded, after Guanabara state's FCF and Rio de Janeiro state's FFD (Federação Fluminense de Desportos, or Fluminense Sports Federation) fused.

 In 1979, there was an extra Campeonato Carioca which also included the countryside state teams, which, until that year, contested the Campeonato Fluminense.
 This extra competition, known as Primeiro Campeonato Estadual de Profissionais (First Professionals State Championship) was won by Flamengo, which was also the champion of the regular competition, but did not count in the overall titles.

 In 1996, Taça Cidade Maravilhosa was contested only by clubs from Rio de Janeiro city.
 This competition was contested by eight teams (America, Bangu, Botafogo, Flamengo, Fluminense, Madureira, Olaria and Vasco da Gama), which played against each other once.
 Botafogo was the champion, Flamengo being the runner up.
 In the same year, a state championship was played, won by Flamengo.